6 Charitable Giving Strategies to Ease Your Tax Burden

 5. Make Qualified Charitable Distributions (QCDs) from an IRA

-If you are subject to Required Minimum Distributions (RMDs) and plan to take the standard deduction, there is another opportunity along these lines.
+If you are subject to Required Minimum Distributions (RMDs) and plan to take the standard deduction amount, there is another opportunity along these lines.

 Distributions from taxable retirement accounts typically count as ordinary income, resulting in a tax liability and potentially affecting your Medicare insurance premiums.
 But if you don’t need that money, you can donate it directly to charity and eliminate this concern.